PNNL-Comp-Mass-Spec/Protein-Digestion-Simulator/Readme.md

 The parameter file path is optional
 * If included, it should point to a valid Name=Value parameter file
 * An example parameter file is available in the [Documentation folder on GitHub](https://github.com/PNNL-Comp-Mass-Spec/Protein-Digestion-Simulator/tree/master/Documentation)

+When digesting protein sequences, the protein names are shown at the console
+* To disable this, use `/Q` at the command line or define `QuietMode=True` in the parameter file

 Use `/S` to process all valid files in the input directory and subdirectories.
 Include a number after `/S` (like `/S:2`) to limit the level of subdirectories to examine.
 * When using `/S`, you can redirect the output of the results using `/A`